 For more information on lowering your experience mod and other workers comp questions, please contact BJ Westner at 301.315.6777 or email at email@example.com

 Information about the author: BJ studied Business Administration at West Virginia University and began his insurance career at Banner Life Insurance in Rockville, MD.
 In a little over a year, he was promoted to Assistant Underwriter.
 In 2002, he obtained a position at Progressive Insurance as a Claims Adjuster.
 Shortly after, he was promoted and led the claims organization at Progressive through several successful State Insurance Audits.
 In late 2008 he went to work for Plymouth Rock Assurance as a Senior Claims Representative and handled complex claims with high exposures.
 During this time he obtained the prestigious CPCU (Chartered Property Casualty Underwriter) designation.
-BJ is delighted to be a part of the Claims Team at Insurance Associates, a Marsh & McLennan Agency LLC Company.
+BJ is delighted to be a part of the Claims Team at Marsh & McLennan Agency, known locally as Insurance Associates Company.
 His eleven years of claims experience enables him to be an advocate for clients in an ever-changing business climate.